Geography

 -

-It relies on fertilizers of organic origin such as compost, manure, green manure, and bone meal and places emphasis on techniques such as crop rotation and companion planting.
+It relies on fertilizers of organic origin such as compost, manure, green manure, and bone meal, and emphasizes techniques such as crop rotation and companion planting.

 -